Rome2Rio

 What companies run services between Ireland and Anfield, England?

 There is no direct connection from Ireland to Anfield.
-However, you can drive to Dublin Terminal 1, take the car ferry to Holyhead, then drive to Anfield.
-Alternatively, you can take a vehicle from Spencer Dock to Anfield via The Point, Dublin Ferryport B+I, Holyhead, Holyhead, Chester, Moorfields, Queen Square Bus Station, and Sandheys Close in around 8h 46m.
+However, you can take the vehicle to Red Cow, walk to Red Cow Luas, take the line 726 bus to Dublin Airport Zone 16, walk to Dublin Airport (DUB) airport, fly to Liverpool (LPL), walk to Liverpool John Lennon Airport, take the line 500 bus to Gower Street, walk to Liverpool, Liverpool One, take the line 26 bus to Houlding Street, then walk to Anfield.
+Alternatively, you can take a vehicle from Spencer Dock to Anfield via The Point, Dublin Ferryport B+I, Holyhead, Holyhead, Chester, Moorfields, Queen Square Bus Station, and Wrexham Street in around 8h 31m.

 Airlines